1944 Iowa Pre-Flight Seahawks football team

 and had been assigned previously to the technical training center in Norman, Oklahoma.
 Meagher's assistant coaches in 1944 included Bud Wilkinson (who later coached at Oklahoma), Steve Sinko, and Chuck Jaskwhich.
 Harvey Harman was the athletic director.

+In the final Litkenhous Ratings, Iowa Pre-Flight ranked eighth among the nation's college and service teams and first out of 28 United States Navy teams with a rating of 115.9.